Daniel-Rolen/PDFCompilator/README.md

 3. Unable to select specific PDFs from "The Binder's Cosmic Collection" list to modify page numbers or ranges.
 4. The "Remove PDF" button functionality is inconsistent.
 5. Flask module not found: Ensure Flask is installed properly using `pip install flask`.
+6. Buttons are missing from the GUI.
+7. Files selected and files available sections are absent from the GUI.
+8. The styling needs significant development to resemble a cross between cyberpunk and zef culture.
+9. Maintain the neon color palette throughout the interface.
+10. Implement spooky, looking-around animations for the eyeball mascots.

 ## Current Status

 We are currently working on implementing animated GUI elements using Electron.js while maintaining the existing Python backend functionality.
+The focus is on addressing the known issues and enhancing the user interface to match the desired cyberpunk and zef culture aesthetic.

 ## License